 When I ask you: “what color is your house?” – what happens in your brain?

 You cannot NOT immediately start thinking of the answer.
 When you ask prospects insightful questions, they are more likely to want to respond in a way that opens up a more meaningful conversation with you.
 The art of asking takes great practice to perfect, and it is one of the most effective ways to engage someone in conversation.

 What is your value proposition?

 If you don’t know what your customer values, you have no valid value proposition.

 Engaging clients is all about value.
 However, presenting a strong value proposition requires that you understand what the other person values, what is important to them, and what they consider to be a successful professional engagement.
 Value is not about you.

 Value is not about your product or your service.
 Not even a little bit.
-It’s about what the other person values and whether what you offer matches their value system.
+It’s about what the other person values, and whether the services you are selling match their value system.
 Value is in the eyes of the beholder, and recognizing what the other person values is key to presenting a strong value proposition.
 It’s always about the other person.